Obstacles for Channel Partner Managers: Five Important Skills every Channel Manager Needs to Possess.

 As a channel manager, one of the biggest challenges for mutual cohesion is to identify the strengths of your direct unit and your partner.
 Know your partner’s business, and don’t force them to be something they are not; focus on what they’re great at and build on it.
 Define the segments of the marketplace that present the highest opportunity for partners to achieve their goals.
 What consistencies does your direct team have with your partners?
 Once realized, combine the two, three or four components to build on those strengths.
 It is also imperative that you offer richly rewarding, objectively designed and easy-to-participate channel incentive programs.

 Correlate partners’ objectives to the most relevant channel program(s).
 For example, perhaps your partner is losing money on the resell of your product due to changes in the marketplace, added competition or modification in end-customer demand.
 Develop an automated claims management (“Ship and Debit”) program that credits your partner and makes up the revenue lost accurately.
-This build transparency and enthusiasm for the partnership to remain active.
+This builds transparency and enthusiasm for the partnership to remain active.

 5.)
 Channel Partner Management Obstacles #5: Forecasting Becomes Ambiguous

 One of the easiest and most effective ways to accurately forecast—and essentially eradicate the numerous problems associated with managing: inventory data, incentive programs, identifying the end-customer, accelerating the partner sign up process, documentation, and POS—is to build a partner portal platform.
 Vendors that fail to swiftly transition to a cloud or web-based environment for exchanging imperative channel data make a channel manager’s job 10X’s most challenging.